deadBlueShark/education/README.md

 # Never stop learning

-A playground where a learning and experimenting, practicing with different programming languages and technologies.
+A playground where I learn, experiment, practice with different programming languages and technologies.